What is scoliosis?

 Common complications include back problems and chronic pain.
 Seeking treatment at the first sign of scoliosis, or getting screened if you’re at risk, gives you the best chance of a desirable outcome.

-To diagnose scoliosis and its severity, Dr. Le or Dr. Morris reviews your medical history and symptoms.
+To diagnose scoliosis and its severity, Dr. Le or Dr. Morgan reviews your medical history and symptoms.
 They complete a physical exam and have you bend forward from the waist to examine your spine.

-Dr. Le or Dr. Morris might complete a neurological exam to check for numbness, abnormal reflexes, and muscle weakness.
+Dr. Le or Dr. Morgan might complete a neurological exam to check for numbness, abnormal reflexes, and muscle weakness.
 They may use X-rays, MRIs, or other imaging procedures to make a final diagnosis and detect or rule out underlying medical problems.

 To properly manage scoliosis and its symptoms, your spine specialist might recommend: